 In regulations 31 to 48, inclusive, unless the contrary intention appears —

-“inflammable liquid” means petroleum, kerosene, and any oil, liquid or spirit derived wholly or in part from any petroleum, shale, schist, coal, peat, bitumen or any similar substance, and which has a true flashing point of less than 61° Celsius and any other liquid which the Governor by Proclamation in the Gazette declares to be an inflammable liquid for the purposes of these regulations;
+inflammable liquid means petroleum, kerosene, and any oil, liquid or spirit derived wholly or in part from any petroleum, shale, schist, coal, peat, bitumen or any similar substance, and which has a true flashing point of less than 61° Celsius and any other liquid which the Governor by Proclamation in the Gazette declares to be an inflammable liquid for the purposes of these regulations;

-“oil vessel” means any ship having on board or having lately had on board any inflammable liquid as cargo or part cargo, and includes a tank steamer, barge, or other vessel fitted to carry inflammable liquid.
+oil vessel means any ship having on board or having lately had on board any inflammable liquid as cargo or part cargo, and includes a tank steamer, barge, or other vessel fitted to carry inflammable liquid.

 [Regulation 30 amended in Gazette 15 Jun 1973 p.
 2234.]